 Accommodations are at quaint inns or lodges, all rooms having private bathrooms.
 Breakfasts will be taken at the lodges, while lunches will usually be picnics in the field or pub lunches, with dinners at local restaurants, those meals included are listed in itinerary.
 The food is both delicious and wholesome.
 Transportation will be in a comfortable mini-bus.

 The trip is suited for people of all photographic levels, and there will be plenty of time to work individually with participants to address specific photographic concerns.
 This is primarily a photo tour, concentrating on shooting rather than critique.
 Participants should be in good physical condition if they wish to partake in hikes over rough terrain.

 This was an amazing experience, the best photographs I’ve ever made, nice group of people, Ron insured we really had the time at each location, totally, totally wonderful.
 It was a hard trip compared to most, but very rewarding.
 There’s a higher physical requirement than other trips but totally do-able by the average healthy person.

 — M. Russo

 Depart from the U.S. today on an overnight flight* to Glasgow International Airport.
-Your arrival time on September 25 will need to be 11am or prior, if any questions or concerns, please contact our office.
+Your arrival time the next morning will need to be 11am or prior, if any questions or concerns, please contact our office.
 Recommendations for airport hotels will be given if you would like to or need to arrive early.

 *PLEASE NOTE: International tickets will be issued multi-city, flights will be your home/GLA-Glasgow Scotland, and return flights being from Stornoway, Lewis SYY/Home.